 2.5 Identification of efficient PSB isolates

 Genomic DNA from bacterial isolates was extracted using the HiPurA™ Bacterial DNA Purification Kit.
-A 1.5 ml overnight bacterial culture was centrifuged at 13,000 rpm for 2 min, and the pellet was resuspended in 180 µl lysis buffer with 20 µl Proteinase K. After incubation at 55 °C, lysis and wash steps were performed using prewash, wash, and elution buffers.
-Purified DNA was eluted in 200 µl elution buffer and stored for downstream applications.
-The 16S rRNA gene (~1200bp) was amplified using universal primers in a 20µl PCR reaction containing 100 ng DNA, 2 U Taq polymerase (TaKaRa TaqTM), 10X buffer, 0.1 mM dNTPs, and 0.5 µM primers.
+A 1.5 mL overnight bacterial culture was centrifuged at 13,000 rpm for 2 min, and the pellet was resuspended in 180 µL lysis buffer with 20 µL Proteinase K. After incubation at 55 °C, lysis and wash steps were performed using prewash, wash, and elution buffers.
+Purified DNA was eluted in 200 µL elution buffer and stored for downstream applications.
+The 16S rRNA gene (~1200bp) was amplified using universal primers in a 20µL PCR reaction containing 100 ng DNA, 2 U Taq polymerase (TaKaRa TaqTM), 10X buffer, 0.1 mM dNTPs, and 0.5 µM primers.
 PCR conditions included initial denaturation at 95°C for 3 min, followed by 32 cycles of denaturation (95°C, 30s), annealing (42°C, 30 s), extension (72°C, 1 mint), and a final extension at 72°C for 10 min.
 Amplified products were visualized on a 1.5% agarose gel stained with ethidium bromide and documented under UV illumination.
 Sanger sequencing was performed on an ABI 3500XL platform.
 Universal primers targeting hypervariable V4-V7 regions were used for taxonomic profiling and phylogenetic analysis.
 Resulting sequences were analyzed using BLAST against NCBI GenBank to identify isolates based on > 97% sequence similarity.
 Top hits with the lowest E-values and highest identity were used to confirm bacterial species.
 Validated sequences were submitted to NCBI for accession.